corpusculejs/corpuscule/packages/element/docs/index.md

 function observer(token: Token): PropertyDecorator;
 ```

-A decorator that makes a class property observed.
-It works together with the
+Makes a class property observed.
+It works together with the computed property
-computed property created via [@computer](#computer) decorator to reset
+created via [@computer](#computer) decorator to reset the remembered getter
-the remembered getter result.
-When a value of one of the observed properties
+result.
+When a value of one of the observed properties is changed, the
-is changed, the remembered result of the computed one is reset, and the next
+remembered result of the computed one is reset, and the next call to the getter
-call to the getter will start the recalculation which result will be
+will start the recalculation which result will be remembered again.
-remembered again.

 Each computed property will observe all the observed properties at once and
 will drop the remembered result on any of their change.